Swami Ramdas

-Swami Ramdas (/hi/; स्वामी रामदास, born Vittal Rao (10 April 1884 to 25 July 1963) was an Indian saint, philosopher, philanthropist and pilgrim.
+Swami Ramdas (/hi/), born Vittal Rao (10 April 1884 to 25 July 1963), was an Indian saint, philosopher, philanthropist and pilgrim.

-Swami Ramdas became a wandering ascetic in his late 30s and after attaining moksha while still alive established Anandashram in Kanhangad, Kerala.
-He is the author of several books, of which the spiritual autobiography In Quest of God (1925) is his known work.
+Swami Ramdas became a wandering ascetic in his late 30s and, after attaining spiritual liberation or moksha while still alive, established Anandashram in Kanhangad, Kerala.
+He is the author of several books; the spiritual autobiography In Quest of God (1925) is his best known work.

 Biography

 Early life: 1884-1922

 Swami Ramdas was born as Vittal Rao in Hosdurg, Kerala, India on 10 April 1884 to Balakrishna Rao and Lalita Bai.
 Vittal was educated first at a local school in Hosdurg and was later sent to Mangalore to study at the Basel Evangelical Mission High School run by German missionaries.
 He was a voracious reader and was admired for his mastery of the English language; he was also interested in drawing, sculpture and theatre.
 His indifference to his school curriculum, however, did not allow him to pass high school despite attempting his exams twice.
 After a failed attempt to run away to Bombay to seek his fortune and a brief stint as the director of an amateur theatre society he founded in Hosdurg (they opened with scenes from Shakespeare's King John), Vittal joined a course in drawing and engraving at the School of Arts in Madras.
 Before completing the course, however, he won a scholarship to study textile engineering at the Victoria Jubilee Institute in Bombay.
 This time, he completed the degree, and found work as a spinning master in a cotton mill in Gulbarga.

 Vittal Rao was now expected to marry, and within a few months of his finding a job, his parents had found a bride for him.
 He married Umabai (renamed 'Rukmabai' upon her marriage according to the custom of the Saraswats) in 1908.
 Within a couple of months of this event, however, Vittal Rao had lost his job at Gulbarga.
 He began to move from one job to another all over southern India, with spells of unemployment in between.
 A daughter, Ramabai, was born in 1913.

 Vittal Rao's fortunes continued to decline, and in 1917, he returned to Mangalore to join his father-in-law's business.
 This arrangement did not last long; in 1919, he started his own business of dyeing and printing sarees.
 By 1920, both his professional and personal lives had deteriorated, and Vittal Rao became unhappy and frustrated.
 In his desperate state, he sought relief in the chanting of the syllable "Ram" considered sacred in India.
 Soon afterward, his father instructed him to repeat the longer Ram Mantra: "Sri Ram jai Ram jai jai Ram" and assured him that the chanting of this mantra would give him eternal happiness.
 Vittal Rao felt inspired to add "Om" to each repetition, and he began to chant the mantra "Om Sri Ram Jai Ram Jai Jai Ram" all through his waking hours.
 He was also influenced by the teachings of Sri Krishna.